This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 What to grow in a winter greenhouse

 There are a lot of crops that can be harvested from a winter greenhouse.
 The crops you choose to grow depend on your climate and what you like to eat.
-I garden in zone 5 and have winter temperatures that can go down to -4 F (-20 C).
-I have an unheated greenhouse and don’t use a heater, like a propane heater, but if you did minimally heat your greenhouse you could grow less hardy crops.
-We plant a wide selection of cold season vegetables in our winter structures.
-Root crops like carrots and beets, as well as salad greens like kale, winter lettuce, spinach, Asian greens, endive, and arugula.
+I garden in zone 5 and have winter temperatures that can go down to -4 F (-20 C), but I have an unheated greenhouse.
+While I don’t use a heater, like a propane heater, if you do wish to heat your greenhouse – even just to keep it above freezing – it would allow you to grow a wider selection of vegetables.
+I stick to cold season crops in my winter structures.
+These include root crops like carrots and beets, as well as salad greens like kale, winter lettuce, spinach, Asian greens, endive, and arugula.

 Those who live in climates colder than zone 5 should stick to the most cold hardy crops.
 In my garden, the winter superstars include Winterbor kale, mache, tatsoi, and scallions.
 Those in milder climates, such as those in zones 7 and above, can grow an even wider selection of winter vegetables and herbs.
 Many hardy herbs like chives, thyme, and parsley can also be winter harvested from a greenhouse.
 I dig these up from my raised beds in early autumn and transplant them inside the structure.